Postman Alternatives

 Migration steps

-2. Export your Postman collections as JSON.
+2. Export your Postman collections as JSON via the Postman UI.

 4. Commit the .bru files to your repo and adopt the same review process as for code.